Optimum Female | Natural Hormonal Balance for Women

 Hormone Balancing Blend

-Velvet Bean (Mucuna pruriens) seeds contain high concentrations of levodopa, a direct precursor of the neurotransmitter dopamine.
+Velvet Bean (Mucuna pruriens) seeds contain high concentrations of levodopa, a direct precursor of the drive neurotransmitter in the brain.
 It has long been used in traditional Ayurvedic Indian medicine.
 The mature seeds of the plant contain about 3.1-6.1% L-dopa with trace amounts of 5-hydroxytryptamine (serotonin).

 Vinitrox (Grape and Apple) is a unique combination of grape and apple concentrates, with high polyphenol content.
 Strong polyphenol activity is extremely important against the peroxynitrite free radical.
 Among many other damaging activities, the peroxynitrite free radical reduces testosterone levels.
 To make matters worse, reduced testosterone levels cause an increase in peroxynitrite formation.
 The ViNitrox polyphenols allow the body to control this testosterone–robbing, vicious cycle.